WWF Light Heavyweight Championship: Title deactivation

-In March 2001, the WWF purchased World Championship Wrestling.
+In March 2001, the World Wrestling Federation purchased World Championship Wrestling (WCW).
 Following the conclusion of the Invasion angle at the 2001 Survivor Series pay-per-view, the WWF Light Heavyweight Championship was abandoned in favor of the WCW Cruiserweight Championship (a unification match at Survivor Series was cancelled due to X-Pac's injury).
-The Light Heavyweight Championship was defended by X-Pac at house shows until March 8, 2002, when WWF finally deactivated the title.
+The Light Heavyweight Championship was defended by X-Pac at house shows until March 8, 2002, when the WWF finally deactivated the title.
 Simultaneously, the WCW Cruiserweight Championship was rebranded as the WWF Cruiserweight Championship.
 It would become the WWE Cruiserweight Championship in accordance with the company's name change in May 2002, and it would be defended until September 2007.

 Reigns

 The WWF Light Heavyweight Championship was first introduced in Japan in a tournament which ended with Perro Aguayo defeating Gran Hamada to become the first recognized champion.
 It then migrated to the US West Coast before transitioning to Mexico and then later being defended once again in Japan by way of the Michinoku Pro Wrestling promotion.
 The title would later become popularized and widely defended within the confines of the World Wrestling Federation in 1997, when a tournament was held in the United States to crown a champion.
 Before the tournament, the title was previously considered a part of the much venerated J-Crown.